hozlucas28/FCLA_Mod/addons/FCLA_Air/README.md

-ace_advanced_ballistics
+FCLA Air
 ===============

-The Advanced Ballistics module introduces advanced external- and internal ballistics to the game.
+Addon with new/modified aircrafts of the game.